Nstamour-art/XogotDocs/Documentation.docc/Manual/scripting/singletons_autoload.md

 > Note:
 >
-> Godot won't make an Autoload a "true" singleton as per the singleton design
+> Xogot won't make an Autoload a "true" singleton as per the singleton design
 > pattern.
 It may still be instanced more than once by the user if desired.
 >